 I previously had a few different floorstanding speaker recommendations when originally published, but they have largely been discontinued (I update this article yearly).
 That said, if you can find any of these used, either locally or on Reverb for a good price, definitely worth it!

 - Klipsch RF-62 II: A great Klipsch speaker at the time, previous top recommendation!

 - Pioneer SP-FS52

 - RTI A7

 Looking for the Best Overall Tower Speakers?

 Check out our comprehensive guide to the best Tower Speakers here, if you just want to know which tower speakers (another name for floor standing speakers) are the best ones, irrespective of budget.

 So, that’s our list!
 A lot of thought was put into not only speakers under $500, but those across a few different price ranges as well.
 Any of the options on this list will be great.
 In the end, it depends on your needs and your budget.
 If you have a larger room, opt for the more expensive options.
 If you are just getting into a home audio setup, then the cheaper pairs are just fine.

-If, for some reason, none of these speakers fit your needs and budget, check out the SVS Primes or Fluance XL7Fs (or, read my Fluance XL7F review here).
+If, for some reason, none of these speakers fit your needs and budget, check out the Polk XT7’s here, or if you can afford to stretch your budget the SVS Prime’s here are a solid step up.
 They were some contenders for this list that just didn’t make the cut.

 Do you have a set of speakers already?
 What are they?
 Make sure to let us know in the comments below.